quantumarmadillo/quantumarmadillo/README.md

 Ask the Quantum Armadillos if you should donate to [My Paypal](https://www.paypal.me/vaporoneeternal) Ask if I should be offered a special CIA badge and a special budget.
 Ask if this is a trustworthy PEACE ACTION.
+Ask where the signal is coming from.
+Ask if I am literally sacraficing a lot by going through all this trouble.
+Ask if I'm to only thread trying to keep Earth alive.
+Ask if I deserve a strawberry milkshake. ;)